 Hemp-Derived CBD Market Has The Potential to Grow to $22 Billion

-We were ready to push out data about the healthy five-year growth projections that are expected of the hemp-derived CBD industry.
-And then we received notice about updated projections from a CBD and cannabis research group that blew other market forecasts away.
-After vetting the market data, we’re happy to announce the potential this new market analysis presents and the astronomical figures anticipated of the hemp-derived CBD industry over the course of the next four years.
+We were ready to push out data about the healthy growth projections that are expected of the hemp-derived CBD industry.
+And then we received notice about updated projections from cannabis research firm, Brightfield Group, LLC, that far exceeded other industry forecasts.
+After vetting the market data, we’re excited to announce the potential this new market analysis presents and the optimistic figures anticipated of the hemp-derived CBD industry over the next four years.

-These figures should make our Affiliates feel even more confident about building their PrimeMyBody business, knowing they’re in the center of the next big enterprise in health and wellness.
-One that’s every bit beneficial as it is sustainable.
+These figures should make our Affiliates feel even more confident about building their PrimeMyBody businesses, knowing they’re in the center of the next big enterprise in health and wellness—one that’s every bit beneficial as it is sustainable.

 Hemp-Derived CBD Market Projected to Rocket Over the Next Four Years

 The stigma of being associated with marijuana’s psychoactive effects has begun to dissolve for hemp oil and CBD.
-Produced from a similar cannabis plant as marijuana, there had been an underlying taboo or a fear factor that surrounded public perception and the legislative outlook of CBD and hemp oil.
+Produced from a similar cannabis plant as marijuana, there had been an underlying taboo or fear factor that surrounded the public perception and legislative outlook of CBD and hemp oil.

-But, with more defined scientific research, medical endorsement, and media exposure, CBD has picked up tremendous attention as a viable health product for a wide range of consumers and their general and specific ailments.
-As hemp oil products are recognized by politicians, lawmakers, corporations and most importantly consumers as a safe, non-intoxicating alternative to other cannabis products, the CBD market—specifically the hemp-derived CBD market— is experiencing exponential growth.
+However, with more defined scientific research, medical endorsement and media exposure, hemp oil and CBD are picking up tremendous attention as a viable health product for a wide range of consumers and their general and specific ailments.
+As hemp oil products are recognized by politicians, lawmakers, corporations and most importantly, consumers, as a safe, non-intoxicating wellness alternative, the CBD market—specifically the hemp-derived CBD market—is experiencing exponential growth.
 That growth is seemingly peanuts compared to what the next few years could bring.

 The hemp-derived CBD market, which only includes products made from industrial hemp and excludes marijuana-derived products, is expected to hit $591 million in sales in the United States alone by the end of 2018.
 That’s a pretty hearty number in and of itself considering the entirety of the CBD market (hemp and marijuana combined) totaled a shade over $100 million just four years ago.1

-Focused on strategic actionable data and analysis on the cannabis industry specifically, the market research firm Brightfield Group, LLC released their “Hemp-Derived CBD 2018 Market Overview & Analysis” report in mid-September.
-Brightfield Group’s report notes that hemp-derived CBD across the U.S. is expected to outpace the entirety of the cannabis market to reach $22 billion by 2022.
+Focused on strategic actionable data and analysis on the cannabis industry specifically, Brightfield Group, LLC released their “Hemp-Derived CBD 2018 Market Overview & Analysis” report in mid-September.
+Brightfield Group’s report notes that hemp-derived CBD across the U.S. is expected to outpace the entirety of the cannabis market, reaching $22 billion by 2022.
 Yes, you read that correctly. $22 billion.
-If that figure becomes a reality it would be a 132 percent compound annual growth rate (CAGR) increase and a sales increase of nearly 40 times compared to the 2018 end-of-year estimates.
+If that figure becomes a reality, it would be a 132 percent Compound Annual Growth Rate (CAGR) increase and a sales increase of nearly 40 times compared to the 2018 end-of-year estimates.
 For perspective, Forbes reports the average CAGR growth rate of nine out of the top 10 fastest growing industries in the U.S. will top out at around 17 percent.2

-Other cannabis-related data reports forecast the hemp-derived CBD market increasing sequentially with its current rate.
+Other cannabis-related data reports forecast the hemp-derived CBD market will increase sequentially at its current rate.
 In August, New Frontier Data reported in its Industry Outlook Report the hemp-derived CBD industry has the potential to reach a healthy sales increase of $1.2 billion by 2020 and nearly $2 billion by 2022.3

 So where does Brightfield Group’s $22 billion market forecast come from?
 The crux of their projections come from industrial hemp legislation changes and criminalization reform.
 Namely, the passing of the 2018 Farm Bill—which would federally legalize industrial hemp production.